2011 Article, updated November 2017

 Does the information need to be collected and held?

 Societies registered under the Incorporated Societies Act 1908 are obliged by section 22 to maintain a register of members including “the names and addresses of the members, and the dates when they became members.”
-Collecting that information is clearly “necessary,” and will similarly be necessary for charities incorporated under the Charitable Trusts Act and also for unincorporated entities.
+Collecting that information (and any other information specified in a society Constitution) is clearly “necessary,” and will similarly be “necessary” for charities incorporated under the Charitable Trusts Act and also for unincorporated entities.
 That type of information covers the basics to send out membership renewal notices, newsletters and the like, and to compile a membership contact list.
 The organisation may need far more information; for instance, if it is providing training funded by the Government considerable information will be collected, including the dates of birth of trainees.

 Making people aware that information is being collected, and keeping it accurate